ObsidianLabs/vscode-algorand/README.md

 #### GitHub TEAL introduction

 - TEAL 4 grammars are intoruced to GitHub based on this PR from [@emg110](https://github.com/emg110)
-- TEAL extensions are intoruced to GitHub by [@emg110](https://github.com/emg110) and therefore .teal is ALgorand branded forever on GitHub.
-- Auto-complete
-- TEAL 4 syntax highlight & Auto-complete support added (by [@emg110](https://github.com/emg110))

 #### TEAL & PyTeal compiler integration